On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Unbounded Potentials, Self-Adjoint Extensions and Ultra-Locality

 \section{Unbounded Potentials, Self-Adjoint Extensions and Ultra-Locality}

 We have seen that our field theory description involves the potential \eq{CWphi}, which is unbounded below.
 This implies that the quantum field theory has no ground state.
 While such unstable theories are usually considered unphysical, we want to explore whether quantum mechanical evolution can be defined for them in a consistent way.
 A clue is provided by quantum mechanics (as opposed to quantum field theory) with unbounded potentials.
 As we shall review momentarily, if a potential allows a wavepacket to move off to infinity in finite time, one can nevertheless define unitary quantum evolution by imposing appropriate boundary conditions at infinity.
 Technically, one restricts the domain of allowed wavefunctions to those on which the Hamiltonian is self-adjoint -- this is called a ``self-adjoint extension''.
-In this section, we begin to develop the case that the quantum field theory we are interested in should also possess a self-adjoint extension.
+In this section, we begin to investigate the possibility that the quantum field theory we are interested in might also possess a self-adjoint extension.
 In Subsection~\ref{subsect:SA-QM}, we review unbounded potentials in quantum mechanics.
 In Subsection~\ref{subsect:SA-QFT} we show explicitly how the field theory dynamics become ``ultralocal" as the singularity is approached, thus making it plausible that the quantum field is described by an independent set of identical quantum mechanical systems, one for each spatial point.
+When trying to use this to define self-adjoint extensions point by point, it turns out, however, that the ultralocality does not hold beyond the singularity, invalidating the attempt.
+Therefore, in subsequent sections, we will limit ourselves to considering a self-adjoint extension for the homogeneous field mode only, and treat the inhomogeneous modes perturbatively around the homogeneous background.